 Community land must be categorised in accordance with the Local Government Act 1993 as either Park, Sportsground, Area of Cultural Significance, Natural Area, or General Community Use.
-A category assigned to community land, using the guidelines for categorisation in the Local Government (General) Regulation 2005, reflects Council's intentions for future management and use of the land.
+A category assigned to community land, using the guidelines for categorisation in the Local Government (General) Regulation 2021, reflects Council's intentions for future management and use of the land.

-Upon adoption of this Plan of Management, Fernadell Park is intended to be categorised consistent with the guidelines for categorisation in Table 4 and shown in Figure 6 as:
+Upon adoption of this Plan of Management, Fernadell Park is intended to be categorised consistent with the guidelines for categorisation in Table 4 and shown in Figure 7 as:

-- ☐ Sportsground 3 sporting fields and 3 outdoor sports courts - Park informal recreation areas and parkland, water body and banks - ☐ General Community Use community hub, amenities building and carparks.
+- Sportsground 3 sporting fields and 3 outdoor sports courts, cricket practice nets, amenities building - ☐ Park informal recreation areas and parkland, water body and banks - General Community Use community hub and carparks.